nathanchapero-creator/telco_churn_analysis/README.md

  * Gen X: Between 44 and 59 years old
  * Boomer: Between 60 and 78 years old
  * Silent: 79 years old or more

+* This project analyzes churn and acquisition rates for Telco, a fictional telecommunications company, using the publicly available IBM 2019 dataset.
+* This database covers California markets in Q3, focusing on customer attrition rates and narrowed down to age and offer cohorts